noreplyavailable/MAC-address_randomizer/README.md

 - -h to print the help screen.
 - -o to output the newly generated MAC-address to a file.

-Comes pre-packaged with the $(arp-scan -l) list of vendors inside macdonalds.txt.
+Comes pre-packaged with the $(macchanger -l) list of vendors inside macdonalds.txt.
 If you dont have a macdonalds.txt file inside your current working directory the script will fail.

-You can generate a new one with `arp-scan -l > macdonalds.txt` make sure to remove the bottom column of wireless vendors!
+You can generate a new one with `macchanger -l > macdonalds.txt` make sure to remove the bottom section of "Wireless MACs:"!

 You could also in theory, replace the macdonalds.txt with your own file aslong as it adheres to the same format.